The Best Standing Desk

 Our Tester Our tester is 5 feet 10 inches tall (close to 6 feet 3 inches in her highest pair of heels) and was able to work comfortably at all the desks we tested without reaching their highest standing settings.

-We only wanted desks that could accommodate a wide variety of body types, so we made sure all our top picks could reach at least 48 inches, with a 20-inch sit-to-stand range, which is ergonomically okay for folks up to about 6 feet 7 inches.
+We wanted desks that could accommodate a wide variety of body types, so we looked for models that could reach at least 48 inches, with a 20-inch sit-to-stand range, which is ergonomically okay for folks up to about 6 feet 7 inches.

 And looked for great warranties.

 A standing desk can be a major expense, especially for companies looking to furnish their offices — one desk is typically between $500 and $1,500, but a one-of-a-kind desk from Uplift’s Artisan series is nearly $4,000.
-We nixed any that didn’t offer a frame and electronics warranty of at least five years.
-(Our research showed an average frame warranty of 5.5 years, and an average electronics warranty of 4.5 years.)
+So we avoided any companies that didn’t offer a warranty on frame and electronics.

-More than half the brands we evaluated offer warranties of at least five years, with many extending up to 10.
+Most of the brands we evaluated were quite generous, offering warranties of at least five years, with many extending up to 10.
 The Mayline VariTask, for instance, offers a lifetime warranty on the frame, and 10 years on its electronics.
 The Ikea Bekant warranty covers 10 years, for both the frame and electronics.
 Uplift and Jarvis offer the next best warranties, covering seven years for frame and electronics on a wide range of models.
 But as price comes down, expect warranty coverage to decrease, with the RiseUp covering just two years, and the budget Stand Up Desk offering free replacement parts “as long as the desk is still being supplied to us and we can find your original order in our system.”

 Then we put them to the test.

-We made sure the desks were easy to assemble.
+We made sure the desks weren't too difficult to assemble.

 Assembling the motorized standing desks, including the NewHeights Elegante model shown above, involved a lot of wire management and control module installation.